When the News is Frightening to Children: 6 Tips for Families

-Very young children need a lot of cuddling, as well as verbal support.
+Very young children need a lot of cuddling, as well as verbal support if they have experienced trauma, and even when they have been exposed to trauma.
 You can start by asking children what they have heard.
-Answer questions about the disaster honestly, at a level they can understand.
+Answer questions about the news story or tragedy honestly, at a level they can understand.
 Don’t dwell on frightening details or allow the subject to dominate family time indefinitely.
-Encourage children of all ages to express emotions through conversation, drawing, or painting and to find a way to help others who may have been affected by the event.

 - Provide children with opportunities to talk about what they are seeing on television and to ask questions.